All Episodes

 I know, man.

-Uh man, I I think he's the last person I cry for when they pass.
+Man, I think he's the last person I cried for when they passed.

-But the reason why I called in, sir, um, is because I spent about 40, 45 years in the music industry, and I'm not gonna drop names, but I worked with A-listers uh across the board.
+But the reason why I called in, sir, is because I spent about 40, 45 years in the music industry, and I'm not going to drop names, but I worked with A-listers across the board.

-Whether you're lying out, if it's not misway, and eventually someone's gonna believe it is just like uh with certain uh recording artists that you know they can't sing, they can't rep, they suck.
+It's just like with certain recording artists that you know they can't sing, they can't rep. They suck.

 But what happens is that when people play it anyway, because money's behind it, then it'll make some folks think, well, this must be hot.

-You you're cracking me up because and you're right in your analysis that it's the exact same tactics.
+You're cracking me up because, and you're right in your analysis, it's the exact same tactics.

-And I say it it's I used to say every two and four years Republicans are racist, sexist, uh xenophobic, homophobic, Islamophobic.
+I used to say every two and four years, Republicans are racist, sexist, xenophobic, homophobic, Islamophobic.

 Now it's transphobic.

-They want dirty air water and to kill grandma and grandpa after after only feeding them dog and cat food.
+They want dirty airwater and to kill grandma and grandpa after only feeding them dog and cat food.

 Okay.